 In the Devices page, click the 'Find My Laser' button, and you'll see this screen:

 Make sure your laser is powered on, connected to your computer with a USB cable, and has completed any startup sequence it needs to, like homing.
-When the laser is ready, click Next.
+Click next when the laser is ready.

-After a short scan, LightBurn will list the devices it was able to recognize:
+LightBurn will list the devices it was able to recognize after a short scan:

-In the above image, I have two lasers connected to my computer - the first, a GRBL controller on COM9, and the second, a Ruida DSP controller on COM3.
-Select your laser and click 'Add Device'.
+In the above image, I have two lasers connected to my computer—the first, a GRBL controller on COM9, and the second—a Ruida DSP controller on COM3.
+Select your laser and click

-If you have a GCode controller, you'll be asked if your machine is an X-Carve or Shapeoko, because there are some specific settings that need to be configured for those machines.
-If you have one, click the appropriate button, if not, click 'Other'.
-You may be asked where the origin of your machine is, and if you want to home on startup.
-Nearly all GCode systems use the front-left as the origin.
+If you have a GCode controller, you'll be asked if your machine is an X-Carve or Shapeoko because there are some specific settings that need to be configured for those machines.
+If you have one, click the appropriate button.
+If not, click

-If your machine has homing or limit switches, enable the homing on startup, otherwise leave it off.
+Enable the homing on startup if your machine has homing or limit switches, otherwise leave it off.
 If you see

 Error: 9 in the console later, it means you've enabled this feature, but your machine isn't configured for homing.
 Homing and origin settings are among the settings you can change in Device Settings.